-Curious about compatible apps?
-There’s no app-based store.
-Instead, Merge provides a dedicated website, Merge Miniverse, that lists all compatible apps made available on Apple’s App Store.
+Curious about Merge Miniverse, that lists all compatible apps made available on Apple’s App Store.
 Categories include classroom-friendly education apps, short games, YouTube 360 videos, and other options.
 Most are free or only a couple of bucks, so your risks are fairly low-cost.
-Miniverse is a strong system that becomes even more involved when you sign up for the newsletter.
+Miniverse is a strong system that becomes even more involved when you sign up for the newsletter.‘s compatible apps?
+There’s no app-based store.
+Instead, Merge provides a dedicated website,

 Bnext’s headset offers a comfortable foam face brace that makes it one of the easiest headsets for kids or adults to wear and adjust as needed.
 It supports screen resolutions from HD to 4k, including 3D.
 The headset also lets you quickly adjust focal distance and object distance to help find the right setting that lets you enjoy videos without getting nauseous or confused.
 It’s known as one of the better iPhone headsets for all types of VR experiences, including 360-degree turns and 180-degree turns for exploration and gaming.

-One other thing to carefully note: This headset only supports screen sizes up to 6.3 inches, which is a bit smaller than the largest iPhone models available today.
+One other thing to carefully note: Theonly supports screen sizes up to 6.3 inches, which is a bit smaller than the largest iPhone models available today.
 Make sure that your iPhone is small enough to fit in the headset before you buy!